 EmployIndy and Ascend Indiana (Ascend) partnered in 2020 to launch a modern apprenticeship pilot in Central Indiana that had a goal to engage at least 90 students over the first two years in a robust, three-year work-based learning experience.
 Cohort I included 16 employer partners and 6 K-12 partners and connected 29 students with apprenticeships that began in the Fall of 2021.
+To date we have placed 122 apprentices at 40 employers.

-Modern apprenticeship is an employer-led, postsecondary pathway that typically starts during a student's junior year of high school and lasts three years.
-The opportunity combines paid employment with on-the-job learning, high school coursework, and related instruction.
-Apprentices earn industry-recognized credentials, high school diplomas, postsecondary credits, and valuable work experience.
+Modern apprentice is an employer-led, postsecondary pathway that typically starts during a student's junior year of high school and lasts three years.
+The opportunity combines paid employment with on-the-